bachya/cliutils/README.md

 ## PrettyIO

-First stop on our journey is better client IO.
+First stop on our journey is better client IO via `PrettyIO`.
 To activate, simply mix into your project:

 ```ruby
 include CLIUtils::PrettyIO
 ```

-PrettyIO affords you colorized strings:
+To start, `PrettyIO` affords you colorized strings:

 ```ruby
 puts 'A sample string'.red